ChaseAustin/FantasyOptimizer/README.md

-I'm Still working on the scripting for each of the classes in scriptingClasses.py and I will track my progrss here.
+I'm Still working on the scripting for each of the classes in scriptingClasses.py and I will track my progress here.

 Roto Grinder Links